soulrrrrr/soulrrrrr.github.io/content/books/influence/index.md

 ---
-title: 影響力 Influence
+title: 影響力
-summary: Take full control of your personal brand and privacy by migrating away from the big tech platforms!
+summary: Influence: The Psychology of Persuasion
 date: 2024-05-05

 # Featured image